NCAR/MTP/LAB/README.md

     Raw\
     RC\  <- contains project RCF files
 ```
+This directory contains a LAB project setup suitable for testing.
+For a field project, you can copy this dir to the project area, then:
  * Copy the ascii_parms file from the RAF proj dir for the project
  * Create/update config/proj.yml.
 Use the sample_proj.yml as a starting point.
    * Edit the PROJECT and FLIGHT